mideind/GreynirCorrect/README.rst

 ---------------------

-ReynirCorrect can also analyze text grammatically by attempting to parse it, after token-level correction, using Reynir's context-free grammar for Icelandic.
+ReynirCorrect can also analyze text grammatically by attempting to parse it, after token-level correction.
+The parsing is done according to Reynir's context-free grammar for Icelandic, augmented with additional production rules for common grammatical errors.
 The analysis returns a set of annotations (errors and suggestions) that apply to spans (consecutive tokens) within sentences in the resulting token list.